rarestrepoc/rarestrepoc.github.io/index.md

 ---
 layout: default
 title: Digital Portfolio
-subtitle: This is where I will tell my friends way too much about me
+subtitle: This is the digital portfolio where I show my work in data science
 ---

 # About me